OpenDataology/website/content/en/docs/distributions/gke/deploy/upgrade.md

    These commands uninstall the config connector without removing your resources.

-1. Replace your `./Makefile` with the version in Kubeflow `v1.2.0`: <https://github.com/kubeflow/gcp-blueprints/blob/v1.2.0/management/Makefile>.
+1. Replace your `./Makefile` with the version in OpenDataology `v1.2.0`: <https://github.com/OpenDataology/gcp-blueprints/blob/v1.2.0/management/Makefile>.

    If you made any customizations in `./Makefile`, you should merge your changes with the upstream version.
 We've refactored the Makefile to move substantial commands into the upstream package, so hopefully future upgrades won't require a manual merge of the Makefile.